cacophony-wj/LeS/TROUBLESHOOTING.md

 ### My performance is really terrible, low FPS, input lag during combat!

 Your CPU or GPU are probably too weak.
-Head over to my Discord server and check the pins.
+Head over to my Discord server and search the #licentia channel.
 There are many tips for improving performance on lower-end machines, and they can be used with practically any Wabbajack modlist!

 ### I have a bug that's not in this list.

 The best way to get it looked at is to submit it to [Issues](https://github.com/cacophony-wj/LeS/issues).
 It's a list, I remember lists, I don't remember or sometimes even notice other things.

 If you don't want to do that, I'm not going to be particularly strict about this since people have many reasons to avoid creating yet another account somewhere.
 So just drop by Discord.
 If I see it and it's not a known issue I'll try to help.

-### The "scenes" take forever to start, and sometimes don't start at all.

-SexLab is far from perfect.
-If you encounter this problem, try cycling the console or pause menus every couple seconds until the scene begins.

-### The "scenes" are misaligned!
-Tab As are not going into Slot Bs!

-SexLab is far from perfect.
-Use the hotkeys to align the scene.
-L goes closer, Shift-L farther away. ; goes higher, : goes lower. ' moves to the left, " to the right.
-Check the hotkeys menu in the _SexLab_ MCM for more commands.

-### I enabled a feature and it's not working.

-I won't answer questions about features I disabled.
-I disabled them because I couldn't get them to work.

 ### I added a mod and something weird happened.